yx1ntan/yx1ntan.github.io/_pages/miscs.md

 <span class='anchor' id='about-me'></span>

-<span style="font-style: italic;">I am proud to be **a first-generation college student** and **a woman in STEM**.
+I am proud to be **a first-generation college student** and **a woman in STEM**.
 The support I’ve received along the way has been invaluable, and I’m always happy to pay it forward.
-Please don’t hesitate to reach out if you have any questions or need support!</span>
+Please don’t hesitate to reach out if you have any questions or need support!

 # Blogs

 - [In Singapore (1)](https://mp.weixin.qq.com/s/D-zJ3VqnBxWmVqVa-9aZ1w)
 - [In Singapore (2)](https://mp.weixin.qq.com/s/6_DhiiGS6mQ-TecYnlMlJg)
 - [2023·年终总结](https://mp.weixin.qq.com/s/a_yVTViOs-yrezE0Tz1wUQ)

 # Pictures
 > I am rooted, but I flow.
 > — *Virginia Woolf*